jascott1/arboreal/vagrant/README.md

 # Using Vagrant

+Running the Vagrantfile:

+  * creates the specified VMs
-The Vagrantfile generates a customized version of the Ansible inventory file.
+  * generates a customized version of the Ansible inventory file

 Note: Typical setups like a MacBook Pro do not have the resources to run a
 complete installation of kolla-kubernetes.
 This setup should facilitate development